 Follow these three easy steps and you'll have an easy-to-read summary of your science fair project.

-Come listen to the science fair project challenge!
+Check out our step-by-step science fair guide or listen to the science fair project challenge!

 The new year is the perfect time to hit reset on our homeschool science plans.
 Click "Read More" to see the three negative thoughts we want to encourage you to ditch!

 As the weather turns colder should you bother with continuing to do nature study?
 Click "Read More" to see our answer!